RobertARandolph/AdmiralBumbleBee.com/health.md

 * **X** [Ubrelvy](https://en.wikipedia.org/wiki/Ubrogepant)
 * [Nurtec](https://en.wikipedia.org/wiki/Rimegepant) - Does not abort the migraine quickly for me.
 It takes approximately 12 hours for it to kick in, despite "1 hour" being the advertised time to action.
 Has aborted status migrainous for me twice with no other intervention.
 * [Maxalt](https://en.wikipedia.org/wiki/Rizatriptan) - Reduces severity well.
 No other effect.
+* [Reyvow](https://en.wikipedia.org/wiki/Lasmiditan) - Kills the migraine.
+However it also puts me to sleep.
+It's sometimes worth the tradeoff since it works quickly.
+I generally rather have a mild migraine and some level of consciousness than no migraine and no consciousness.
+Reyvow only provides the latter.

 **Other**